magicbell/magicbell-swift/README.md

 ## Contributing

 We welcome contributions of any kind.
-To do so, clone the repo, resolve dependencies via Carthage in the root folder by running the command `carthage update --use-xcframeworks --no-use-binaries`, and open `MagicBell.xcodeproj`.
+To do so, clone the repo, resolve dependencies via Carthage in the root folder by running the command `carthage bootstrap --use-xcframeworks --no-use-binaries`, and open `MagicBell.xcodeproj`.